NavyaG-lab/Tech-writer/infrastructure/data-infra/new-country.md

     [2020-11-03 Tue], the color is `blue`.

-The command will return the ID of the security group, which you can then use for the next step:
+The command will return the ID of the security group, which you can then use for the next step.
+You will also need to look up the security group id for `prod-long-lived-resources-kubernetes-nodes-sg` in the AWS console and pass it in as the source-group option:

 ```{.shell}
 aws --profile $country-$env \